Bachelor of Dental Surgery

-Secondary School Qualifications International ATAR 90 International Baccalaureate (IB) 31 Hong Kong Diploma of Secondary Education (HKDSE) 19 United Entrance Certificate (UEC) [Malaysia] 5 General Certificate of Education (GCE) Advanced Level 12 Ontario Secondary School Diploma (OSSD) 85 ISC & CBSE [India] 90% ISBE [India] 95% SAT [US] 1410 Abitur 2.3 Thailand Certificate of Secondary Education 3.5 Bang Tot Nghiep Trung Hoc Pho Thong 9.0 STPM or Matrikulasi 3.33 The University of Adelaide College Foundation Program 83 Eynesbury Foundation Program 412 Other Qualifications Students who don't meet the academic requirements or who have other qualifications from the South Pacific Islands, Japan, Korea, Phillipines or Taiwan may be eligible to apply for a Pre-University Pathway to prepare for or gain entry into the University's undergraduate academic programs.
-For additional information see Admissions Information - Academic Requirements
+Secondary School Qualifications Selection Rank (International) 90 International Baccalaureate (IB) 33 Hong Kong Diploma of Secondary Education (HKDSE) 22 United Entrance Certificate (UEC) [Malaysia] 5 General Certificate of Education (GCE) Advanced Level 12 Ontario Secondary School Diploma (OSSD) 85% British Columbia Certificate of Graduation (Canada) 6.0 Alberta High School Diploma (Canada) 92 ISC & CBSE [India] 90% ISBE [India] 95% SAT (in conjunction with American High School Diploma) 1410 AP (in conjunction with American High School Diploma) 12 Abitur 2.3 Thailand Certificate of Secondary Education 3.5 Bang Tot Nghiep Trung Hoc Pho Thong 9.0 STPM or Matrikulasi 3.33 Kuwait General School Secondary Certificate 83 The University of Adelaide College Foundation Program 83 Eynesbury Foundation Program 412 ANU Foundation Studies 75 Monash Foundation Year 78.5 Trinity College Foundation Studies Program 83 UNSW Foundation Year 8.0 University of Sydney Foundation Studies Program 7.6 Western Australian Universities' Foundation Program (WAUFP) 72 University of Queensland Foundation Studies Program 5.5 Non-Go8 Foundation Score 83 SMA3 (in conjunction with National Final Examination Certificate) Not accepted Other Qualifications Students who don't meet the academic requirements or who have other qualifications from the South Pacific Islands, Japan, Korea, Philippines or Taiwan may be eligible to apply for a Pre-University Pathway to prepare for or gain entry into the University's undergraduate academic programs.
+For additional information see Pathway Programs

-Australian Year 12 SACE Stage 2: two Science subjects: one chosen from Chemistry, Mathematical Methods (if studied in 2017.
+Australian Year 12 SACE Stage 2: two Science subjects: one chosen from Chemistry, Mathematical Methods (if studied from 2017 onwards.
 If year 12 studied prior to 2017, the equivalent Mathematics subject was called Mathematical Studies), Specialist Mathematics, Physics; and one chosen from Biology, Geology, Chemistry, Physics; OR IB: two Science subjects (one of Chemistry, Mathematics (SL or HL) or Physics AND one of Biology, Chemistry or Physics); OR Equivalent University courses (i.e. 1st year Human Biology as part of the Bachelor of Health and Medical Sciences program).
 Subject prerequisites are applicable to all BDS entry pathways.
 International Qualifications Two subjects: One from Chemistry, Mathematics or Physics and one from Biology, Chemistry, Geology or Physics.
-Assumed Knowledge A necessary precursor for success in the Bachelor of Dental Surgery degree is a high proficiency in the written and oral use of the English language.
+Assumed Knowledge High proficiency in written and spoken English.

 1. All international applicants must submit a formal Application online via the University's International website.